bwgraves/doc-scrape-challenge/md/reject_unknown_helo_hostname.md

-# reject_unknown_helo_hostname Reject the request when the HELO or EHLO hostname has no DNS A
+# reject_unknown_helo_hostname undefined; Reject the request when the HELO or EHLO hostname has no DNS A
 or MX record.
 The reply is specified with the unknown_hostname_reject_code parameter (default: 450) or unknown_helo_hostname_tempfail_action (default: defer_if_permit).